muschellij2/process_head_ct/index.md

 non-brain areas, such as the eyes.
 Thus, the slices of the image are at an oblique angle.
 If slice-based analyses are done or an affine registration (as this tilting is a shearing) are applied to the 3D data, this tilting may implicitly be corrected.
-This tilting does cause issues for 3D operations as the distance of the voxels between slices is not correct and especially can show odd visualizations (Figure
+This tilting causes issues for 3D operations as the distance of the voxels between slices is not correct and especially can show odd visualizations (Figure
 @ref(fig:gantry)A).
 The `dcm2niix` output returns both the corrected and non-corrected image (Figure @ref(fig:gantry)).
 As the correction moves